 Recently, I planted some tomato seeds.
-I promised myself I would take care of it, but I haven’t checked on them in 2 days… whoops.
-It’s actually been pretty humid this week, so hope they’re okay!
-Warmer weathers are ahead of us, so I’d better get my game on if I want my tomato plants to survive.
-Even if they don’t, I can still get nice, red tomatoes from Whole Foods without the hassle of planting seeds and watering them every day!
-Anyways, I was so inspired by planting these tomatoes that I wanted to make my own tomato soup recipe.
-Except, it’s got a fun twist that includes two secret ingredients… turkey bacon and sundried tomatoes.
+It’s actually been pretty humid this week, so even though I haven’t watered them in a couple of days, I think they’re still okay.
+I guess I can still get nice, red tomatoes from Whole Foods, if I manage to forget about my poor tomato plants.
+I was so inspired by planting these tomatoes that I wanted to make my own tomato soup recipe.
+It’s got a fun twist that includes two secret ingredients… turkey bacon and sundried tomatoes.

 Let me explain.

 I baked about a cup of sundried tomatoes, cut in half, in the oven for 4 hours at about 200 degrees fahrenheit.
 I drizzled them with some olive oil and salt and pepper, and they were amazing!
 If y’all haven’t tried making your own, I’ve linked a more detailed tutorial here.
-Also, I’m not the world’s biggest fan of regular bacon.
-I know, I know, I’m judged all the time for it.
-However, I was at Whole Food’s the other day and I saw a package of turkey bacon in the meat section, and decided that I had to try it.
-And I loved it!
+Also, I’m not the world’s biggest fan of regular bacon, but I was at Whole Food’s the other day and saw some in the meat section, and decided that I had to try it.
+And I guess I enjoyed it!
 If any of y’all haven’t had it before, it basically tastes like chicken, but in the shape/texture of bacon.
 So now I can say I (kind of?) like bacon, I guess!

 - 1 small onion, diced